The Skilled Worker visa is the main category in which Queen Mary can employ skilled workers who are not citizens of the UK or Ireland.

-Generally speaking a research or academic position will meet the necessary requirements not to need to utilise tradeable points.
+Generally speaking, a research or academic position will meet the necessary requirements without the need to utilise tradeable points.

 Due to the UK leaving the European Union, the UK NARIC national agency function naric.org.uk is now UK ENIC www.enic.org.uk.
 The services is managed by Ecctis.

 Those using the service are likely to see it referred to as either UK ENIC or ECCTIS however, the Home Office still regularly refer to the service as UK NARIC on their visa pages and guidance documents.

 UK ENIC is the designated United Kingdom national agency for the recognition and comparison of international qualifications and skills.
 It performs this official function on behalf of the UK Government.
 The service has been developed to ensure that the skills, competencies and qualifications of those coming to the UK to work, study, practice or settle are recognised at the appropriate level.

 When do I need to use this service?

 You will need to use this service if you wish to prove one or both of the following:

 - Your English Language Proficiency using a degree level or higher qualification, that was taught in English but is from a non-majority English speaking country;

 - That you have a job relevant PhD level qualification for the purpose of utilising tradeable points where that qualification was taught in English but is from a non-majority English speaking country.